Home

 That means the complete song.
 A riff or two is not enough.Lots of people do that.

-The way Paul McCartney joined the Beatles is that he knew Twenty Flight Rock all the way through - the complete song.
-Check out this video.
+The way Paul McCartney joined the Beatles is that he knew Twenty Flight Rock all the way to - the complete song.

 So if it worked for him - it could work for you.
 Right?